 Economic relations between the two countries are excellent.
 The German-New Zealand Chamber of Commerce (GNZCC) has been operating for 30 years now.
 New Zealand’s business community is represented in Germany by New Zealand Trade and Enterprise based in Hamburg.
 The German Asia‑Pacific Business Association in Hamburg has regular committee meetings on New Zealand.

 Germany is New Zealand’s second most important trading partner within the EU.
 New Zealand, in turn, ranks 59th among Germany’s global trading partners.

 New Zealand’s principal exports to Germany are agricultural and forestry products, in particular mutton and game, fruit, dairy products and wool.
 Its main imports from Germany are motor vehicles, machinery and pharmaceutical products.

 Furthermore, Germany supports the conclusion of a free trade agreement between New Zealand and the European Union.
 There have been ongoing negotiations to this end since 2019.

-Since 2000, the Working Holiday Programme has enabled young people to finance stays of up to twelve months in the partner country by taking a vacation job there.
-This gives them the opportunity to learn something about each other’s culture and everyday life.
+Since 2000, the Working Holiday Programme between Germany and New Zealand has enabled young people to stay between one and twelve months in either country to take up a vacation job.
+This offers them the opportunity to finance their own stay and to get to know the culture and everyday life of the host country.
 Every year, some 16,000 young Germans travel around New Zealand under this programme.